Five for Fighting: Career downturn and new record label (2010–2013)

-A compilation album called The Very Best of Five for Fighting was released in 2011.
-It featured 14 songs in chronological order of their recording, beginning with "Bella's Birthday Cake" from 1997 and ending with 2010's "Slice".
+Shortly after Five for Fighting left Columbia, two compilation albums were released.
+One was a best of album called The Very Best of Five for Fighting.
+It was released in 2011 and featured 14 songs in chronological order of their recording, beginning with "Bella's Birthday Cake" from 1997 and ending with 2010's "Slice".
+The other compilation album, also from 2011, was a bundle of Five for Fighting's two Platinum-selling albums, America Town and The Battle for Everything.

-Five for Fighting's sixth studio album, Bookmarks, was released in 2013, peaking at 54 on the Billboard 200.
-"What If" was the album's lead single and it reached 29 and 28 on the Adult Top 40 and Adult Contemporary charts, respectively.
+Five for Fighting's sixth studio album, Bookmarks, was released through Wind-up and Aware Records in 2013, peaking at number 54 on the Billboard 200.
+"What If" was the album's lead single and it reached number 29 and number 28 on the Adult Top 40 and Adult Contemporary charts, respectively.
+Even though "What If" charted, Ondrasik says he realized that the hit singles phase of his career was coming to an end while promoting the song in 2013.